A Single-Loop Bilevel Deep Learning Method for Optimal Control of Obstacle Problems: Numerical Results

 \section{Numerical Results}

 In this section, we present some numerical results of Algorithm~\ref{alg:Bilevel Deep Learning Method} for solving various problems in the form of \eqref{eq:distribution} to validate its effectiveness and efficiency.
-All codes were written in Python and PyTorch, and are publicly available at \url{https://github.com/SUSTech-Optimization/BiDL_Obstacle}.
+All codes were written in Python and PyTorch.
 The numerical experiments were conducted on a server provisioned with dual Intel Xeon Gold 5218R CPUs (a total of 40 cores/80 threads, with 2.1-4.0 GHz) and an NVIDIA H100 GPU.

 The state \(y\) and the control \(u\) are approximated by ResNets with three residual blocks and a linear output layer, augmented with the constraint-embedding layers from section~\ref{subsection:resnets enbedding}.
 Each residual block contains two fully connected layers with 16 neurons each.
 All networks employ the Swish activation function and Xavier uniform initialization with zero biases.
 Unless stated otherwise, the learning rates are set to \(\alpha=\beta=\eta=10^{-3}\) and decayed by a factor of 0.8 every 1{,}000 epochs.
 The mini-batch size is set as \(m=512\).